Linking Numbers in Three-Manifolds: Introduction

-In Section~\ref{dihedral-overview}, we recall the definition of an irregular dihedral cover as well as that of a characteristic knot, a concept essential both to the construction of dihedral covers of knots and to the main application we have in mind for this work.
-Section~\ref{alg} presents our generalization of Perko's algorithm to non-branch curves and the proof of Theorem~\ref{main-thm}.
-In the same section we also derive an analogous formula for the linking number between a pseudo-branch curve and a branch curve.
+In Section~\ref{alg}, we recall the definition of an irregular dihedral cover, and we discuss the relevant cell structure on $S^3$, as well its lift to the cover $M$.
+In Section~\ref{chains.sec} we construct the rational 2-chains bounding the pseudo-branch curves, proving Proposition~\ref{system-eqns2}.
+In Section~\ref{epsilons}, we prove Theorem~\ref{main-thm}, which gives the formula for the linking numbers between lifts of pseudo-branch curves, as well as Theorem~\ref{pb-b}, which gives an analogous formula for the linking numbers between lifts of a pseudo-branch curve and a branch curve.
 Section~\ref{ex} illustrates our algorithm on a concrete example of a three-fold dihedral cover and several pseudo-branch curves therein.
-Perko's original method for computing linking numbers of branch curves is recalled in detail in Appendix~A. Due to the large number of cells used, computations by hand quickly evolve into an unwieldy task, even for the most resolute and concentrated persons.
-Our algorithm for calculating linking numbers in branched covers has therefore been implemented in Python, and we include the code in Appendix~B. The input used to calculate the example in Section~\ref{ex} is given in the very short Appendix~C.
+Due to the large number of cells used, computations by hand quickly evolve into an unwieldy task, even for the most resolute and concentrated persons.
+Our algorithm for calculating linking numbers in branched covers has therefore been implemented in Python.
+The code is included in the Appendix\footnote{Appendix not included in the published version.}.